AnnieGuard/Bridge-Round/README.md

 - **Discount**: 20% into next priced round
 - **Check Size Range**: $50K–100K (3–6 angels)

-This bridge provides the **runway to execute** our European market entry and pilot strategy — not founder lifestyle.
+This bridge provides the **runway to execute** our European market entry and pilot strategy.

 ---